Unchained Scholars Break Barriers, Support One Another

-The numbers have grown since the group’s nascency in November 2018.
-More than 30 students now attended the monthly meetings, which are open to VAC and on-campus students.
+The numbers have grown since the group’s nascency.
+More than 30 students now attend the monthly meetings, which are open to VAC and on-campus students.
 The group formally filed for school recognition in fall 2019, and was approved as a student organization.
 This is the first step in becoming a student caucus in three years.

 A Brave and Safe Space

 Many social work students have lived experiences that have led them to careers helping others, said Melissa Singh, clinical associate professor, and faculty co-advisor to the Unchained Scholars student interest group.